therockstorm/atomilog/README.md

 // Create log
 const log = new Atomilog({
   options: {
-    prettify: true // Pretty print logs for use in development },
+    prettify: true, // Pretty print logs for use in development },
   // Fields logged in each message
   fields: {
-    some: "value"
+    some: "value",
-  }
+  },
 })

 log.debug("Hello, debug.")